Mote Marine Laboratory and Aquarium

 Building a digital ecosystem for a complex institution with a critical mission.

-So much more than an aquarium, Mote welcomes over 350,000 visitors a year while developing science-based solutions to urgent problems.
+So much more than an aquarium, Mote Marine Laboratory & Aquarium welcomes more than 350,000 visitors a year while developing science-based solutions to urgent problems.
 The renowned team at Mote saves marine wildlife, restores critical ecosystems, helps coastal communities preserve their quality of life, and more.

-In 2014, Big Sea began working with Mote to grow their digital presence.
-Our story entered another chapter in 2020 when we began the discovery work needed to not only re-platform Mote’s website but bring the functionality up to speed with Mote’s research and educational needs.
+In 2014, Big Sea began working with Mote Marine Laboratory & Aquarium to grow their digital presence.
+Our story entered another chapter in 2020 when we began the discovery work needed not only to re-platform Mote’s website but also to bring the functionality up to speed with Mote’s research and educational needs.
 Over the span of almost four years, we collaborated with Mote’s teams to develop the tools they needed to continue their incredible work and expand their institution.

 The Objectives

-- Strategize, reorganize, and migrate hundreds of pages of content, balancing the needs of researchers, visitors, students, educators, families, and donors.
+- Strategize, reorganize, and migrate hundreds of pages of content, balancing the needs of researchers, visitors, students, educators, families, and donors

-- Integrate the Terentia DAM assets into a seamless front-end user experience, enabling easy content management across hundreds of team members.
+- Integrate the Terentia DAM assets into a seamless front-end user experience, enabling easy content management across hundreds of team members

 The Problem